 If you bring your birds to us, this is what we use, and it is included in the processing cost.
 If you don't want to purchase these in advance, you can purchase them from us if we have enough available.

 Processing Tips: We've learned a few things along the way...

 - The scalder takes 4 hours to get to proper scalding temperature.
-This is why we won't fire it up for just a few birds.
 A couple of chickens can be scalded using hot water in stock pot in your kitchen without waiting 4 hours for the scalder.

 - Take feed away from your birds the night before processing.
 If their systems are full, it makes for very messy processing, and makes the process take longer.
 This allows you to...